-You fail to make a plea to violations shown on your citation.
+- You fail to enter a plea on violations issued for your citation.

 Failure to Make a Plea

 If you fail to make a plea to the violation on your citation by your scheduled court date, the Court will:

 - Charge the stated fine amount

 - Issue a Failure to Appear or Violate Promise to Appear (additional fees will apply)

 - Issue a warrant for your arrest (additional fees will apply)

 Failure to Meet the Orders of a Judge